-Young carers are provided with the support they need to learn, develop and enjoy being a young person.
-Encouraging and promoting schools in West Berkshire to be active to take responsibility for young carers in their settings.
+Young carers are provided with the support they need to learn, develop and enjoying being a young person.
+Encouraging and Promoting Schools in West Berkshire to be active to take responsibility for young carers in their settings.

-Recruiting Young Carer champions within schools.
+Recruiting Young Carer Champions within schools.

-Signposting Adult carers to Peer support groups.
+Signposting adult carers to peer support groups.

-Adult Social Care and the Carers Partnership can signpost carers to appropriate charities, voluntary and private organisations.
-Carers are supported to improve their physical, mental, emotional and overall wellbeing.
+Adult Social Care and the Carers Partnership can signpost carers to appropriate charities, voluntary and private organizations.
+4. Support carers to improve their physical, mental, emotional and overall wellbeing.